 Choosing Varieties of Plants

 Almost anything can be grown indoors, but you must consider the amount of space each plant will take up.
-We recommend starting small by experimenting with herbs, strawberries, lettuces and other leafy greens.
-More experienced gardeners can grow things like tomatoes, peppers (HOT & Sweet), and even root crops.
+We recommend starting small by experimenting with herbs, lettuce and other leafy greens.
+More experienced gardeners can grow tomatoes, peppers (HOT & Sweet), and even root crops.